prateeqsha/sample-program/README.md

-it is a sample program to say hello world.
+it is a sample program to say hello worldss.....